Patrick Dunn (RAF officer): Second World War

+Post-War

 After the war he was appointed Deputy Director of Personal Services at the Air Ministry and then became Senior Air Staff Officer at AHQ Malaya, in which role he used air power to combat the communist forces in the jungles on the ground during the Malayan Emergency.

-He went on to be an instructor at the NATO Defence College in 1951 before becoming Group Captain, Plans and then Air Commodore, Operations at Headquarters RAF Fighter Command in 1953.
+Dunn received a knighthood in August 1950 and went on to be an instructor at the NATO Defence College in 1951 before becoming Group Captain, Plans and then Air Commodore, Operations at Headquarters RAF Fighter Command in 1953.
 He was made Commandant of the RAF Flying College at Manby in 1956, Deputy Air Secretary in 1958 and Air Officer Commanding No. 1 Group in 1961.
 His final posting was as Air Officer Commanding-in-Chief of Flying Training Command in 1964 before retiring in 1967.

+Later career

-In retirement he became Chairman of the airline British Eagle.
+After leaving the RAF, he became a director of British Steel and deputy Chairman of the airline British Eagle, this collapsed soon after and he became Chairman of its successor company, Eagle Aircraft Services.

 Family

-In 1939 he became married to Diana Ledward-Smith; they had two daughters.
+In 1939, Dunn married Diana Ledward-Smith; they had two daughters.